It’s not uncommon for people to seek a Methadone Detox Center after decades of attending a Methadone Clinic.

 Safe Preparation for Methadone Detox

-It is crucial that patients for methadone rapid detox are admitted to our hospital one to two day before the procedure for a complete medical evaluation including medical history, physical exam, and blood work to evaluate kidney and liver function.
+It is crucial that patients for rapid methadone detox are admitted to our hospital one to two days before the procedure for a complete medical evaluation including medical history, physical exam, and blood work to evaluate kidney and liver function.
 Patients also have a chest X-ray and an electrocardiogram, and may undergo an exercise stress test if necessary.
 Patients then start treatment pre-medication protocol where medications are given to prevent or relieve the symptoms of withdrawal.
-Additional medications are used to lower the acid content of the stomach, and to curb the adrenalin or adrenergic response to withdrawal.
+Additional medications are used to lower the acid content of the stomach, and to curb the adrenaline or adrenergic response to withdrawal.

 Methadone Rapid Detox

 Patients are transferred to their private room in the ICU for individualized and close monitoring.
 Once patients are appropriately sedated and pre-medicated, they are put under sedation for around 60 to 90 minutes.
 While the patient sleeps comfortably, an acute opiate withdrawal is accelerated with medications to block the opiate receptors.
 This medically-induced withdrawal is performed by our multi-board certified anesthesiologist with 17 years’ experience with this process.
 During the sedation, patients feel no discomfort and have no memory of the acute withdrawal.
 After the patients awake, they are closely monitored for the rest of the day and night.
 Our medical staff is specially trained to ensure patients are comfortable and safe before and after the detoxification procedure.

 • The Waismann Method eliminates the cravings that often accompany traditional opiate detox treatments.

 • You are followed every step of the way from admission to discharge and are assisted in creating a plan for remaining opiate-free once you complete your detox from methadone.